anuum23/anuum23/README.md

 👋 Hi, I’m Anum Aamir
 - I’m interested in Programming and Web development.
-- I've worked on several projects in C++ and Python.
+- I've worked on several projects in WordPress, Shopify, Core PHP & Laravel.
-- I’m currently learning full Stack web development.
-- I’m looking to collaborate on software projects and websites development.
+- I’m looking to collaborate on software projects and website development.

 Reach me at anum.aamir236@gmail.com